acfinspace/Spacelibraryoftales/docs/contest/newedencapsuleerswritingcontest2021.md

 Cordially, and with God’s Blessings

-Lunarisse Aspenstar Daphiti
+Lunarisse Aspenstar Daphiti<br>
-Directrix Societas Sceptri Coronaeque
+Directrix Societas Sceptri Coronaeque<br>
 Co-Executrix Khimi Harar

 ((OOC note - no plagarism! it is requested that the work be “original” to the player entering and not copied from another author.))